 Care and Cultivation of Sterculia rogersii

-Sterculia rogersii bis a drought tolerant, beautiful and hardy species suitable for most gardens.
-Likes a full sun position in a well drained soil, m,ake sure to choose a very well drained and elevated site.
+Sterculia rogersii is a drought tolerant, beautiful and hardy species suitable for most gardens.
+Likes a full sun position in a well drained soil.
 Deciduous in most areas.
-Can be kept as a succulent bonsai, it has a tuberous root which can be raised for effect.
+Can be kept as a succulent bonsai.

 Only logged in customers who have purchased this product may leave a review.